 If the buzz wasn’t enough to get people trying their products, their enticing referral program was.

 It seemed that THINX wasn’t holding back on making their mark.
 They generously offered customers the chance to give a friend $10 off of their first order while being able to earn panty money for their word-of-mouth advertising.
 “When they make a purchase you’ll also get a $10 THINX gift card as a reward!
 Pretty straightforward.
 Go on, now.
 Get that guap.
 You deserve it.” read the email.

 Considering that their underwear run $24-$38 a pop, the ability to earn a free pair or two sounds great.
 Bloggers were quick to shell out their own money to review these buzz worthy new period underwear and, as bloggers tend to do, they used the referral program made available to them.
 (Who doesn’t love free underwear that rocks and that has been credited for “revolutionizing periods”?)
 THINX also actively recruited blog and vlog reviews through a PR agency.

 “I had been asked about THINX several times by readers so when their PR person asked for a call to discuss a review and giveaway I figured ‘why not’.
 I spent 30 minutes chatting and the PR person was quick to offer free THINX for me to review, and she wanted a video review.
 When I mentioned I had fees for a giveaway she didn’t seem as pleased, but asked me to send that information.
-I didn’t hear from her again for 6 whole months, by which time I’d already purchased a pair, published a review, and earned hundreds of $10 gift codes.” — Kim Rosas, Dirty Diaper Laundry and Put A Cup In It co-founder.
+I didn’t hear from her again for 6 whole months, by which time I’d already purchased a pair, published a review, and earned hundreds of $10 gift codes.” — Kim, Dirty Diaper Laundry

 As you might imagine, one only needs a certain quantity of even the most comfortable underwear.
 Period or otherwise.